SAP-samples/btp-secure-development/exercises/ex3/ex3.1/README.md

   - Change the username to 'alice'.
 The password should be empty.
   - Go to line 13 and and click on 'Send Request' to run the 'POST {{server}}/odata/v4/admin/Customers' request.

-- ✅ Result: Audit logs generate **SecurityEvent** for one customer entity.
+- ✅ Result: Audit log generates a **SecurityEvent** for one customer entity.
 In your log, the timestamp matches the current timestamp.
 ```
 [odata] - POST /odata/v4/admin/Customers
 [error] - 403 - Error: Forbidden